Get all the latest data for Montenegro

 What is the 10-year property price prediction for Montenegro as of 2026?

-This translates to a projected average annual appreciation rate of roughly 4.5% to 6.5% over the next decade in Montenegro's property market.
+This implies an average annual appreciation rate of roughly 5% to 8% per year for Montenegro residential property over the next decade.

 What long-term economic factors will shape property prices in Montenegro?